Two shameless promotions, but closely tied to the purposes of this site!

 For both of these sites, you can set up iTunes, RSS feed, or whatever you prefer so that you can get the recordings directly.
 You can download the recordings or listen to them right on the site.
 If you have any questions, let me know.

 I hope you all enjoy.
 Feel free to bring up issues these recordings might raise–whether scriptural, semi-philosophical, or didactic–here on the blog.
 Thanks, all.

 This entry was posted on September 21, 2007 at 8:29 am and is filed under On studying, On teaching, Scripture topics.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 11 Responses to “Two shameless promotions, but closely tied to the purposes of this site!”